日本製品を卸価格で調達できる「最も痛みの少ない」3つの場所

 • Negotiating is usually a "No": Most wholesalers won't be willing to negotiate.
 In Japan, what you see is usually what you get... at least until you've bought from them enough to establish a trusting relationship.

-• Calculate all costs: Shipping, customs, and taxes can add up faster than a _____.
-Factor these in when pricing your products, or prepare to end up with negative margins.
+• Calculate all costs: Shipping, customs, and taxes can add up faster than a Chinese 5th grader at the national 'math league'.
+Factor in all costs when pricing your products, or prepare to end up with negative margins.

 • Learn some Japanese: A little effort goes a long way.
 Plus, it's fun to yell "KAWAII!" every time you find a cute product.
 Do it in public too, especially if you want people to stare at you in loathing.